Welcome to Riviera High School

 The newly built infrastructure is very neat and practical, and well adapted to the key functions of the school.
 It includes a 50/50 balance of boys’ and girls’ separate residential accommodation, class-rooms for up to 35 students each, an IT Resource Centre with 2 Computer Labs with internet connectivity and separate Science Laboratories for Biology, Chemistry and Physics.
 For leisure, sports and functions, there is a large hall, a 25 metre swimming pool, a grass football pitch two basketball courts, a volleyball pitch and a lawn tennis court.

-Riviera High School was awarded Cambridge International Centre status in November 2010 and is now running the University of Cambridge IGCSE alongside the Rwanda National Curriculum.
+Riviera High School was awarded Cambridge International Centre status in November 2010 and is now running the University of Cambridge KS 3, KS 4 (IGCSE) and GCE AS&A Level Programmes alongside the Rwanda National Curriculum.